Crypto terminology, decoded.

 zk-Rollup

-A Layer 2 that batches transactions off-chain and posts succinct validity proofs on-chain for correctness.
+A Layer 2 system that batches transactions off-chain and posts validity proofs on-chain for efficient verification.

 zk-SNARK

-A succinct non-interactive zero-knowledge proof system with small proofs and fast verification, but typically requiring a trusted setup.
+A succinct non-interactive zero-knowledge proof system with small proofs and fast verification.